 - You will be encouraged to walk with the help of your nurse or physical therapist.
 We will give you medication to relieve pain.
 Walking helps reduce the risk for blood clots and pneumonia.
 It also helps to stimulate your bowels so they begin working again.

 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
 To learn more, read How To Use Your Incentive Spirometer.

 Will I have pain after my surgery?

 You will have some pain from your incision(s) after your surgery.
 Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+You will get medication to manage your pain as needed.
+If your pain isn’t relieved, please tell your doctor or nurse.
+It’s important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.

 How will I manage my diabetes?

-During your hospital stay, you will see an endocrinologist (a doctor who specializes in treating diabetes and other problems with the endocrine system) and a diabetes nurse educator.
+During your hospital stay, you will see an endocrinologist and a diabetes nurse educator.
 This nurse will work closely with you and your caregiver to prepare you for managing your diabetes.
-You will be taught:
+You will learn: